Temporary Coverage Provider

 - Kansas Resident Physicians must have completed Step 3 and have Residency Program Director approval

-- Full license issued by the Kansas Board of Healing Arts
+- Resident active license and/or full license issued by the Kansas Board of Healing Arts

 - DEA certificate